'The Flash' actor Ezra Miller arrested at Hawaii karaoke bar

-HONOLULU (AP) – An actor best known for playing “The Flash” in the “Justice League” movies was arrested after an incident at a Hawaii karaoke bar where police say Ezra Miller spoke obscenely, A singing lady grabbed a mic from and lunged at a man playing darts.
+HONOLULU – An actor best known for playing “The Flash” in the “Justice League” movies was arrested after an incident at a Hawaii karaoke bar where police say Ezra Miller spoke obscenely to a singing woman grabbed a mic and attacked a man with darts

 Read Full News